 VS: Thank you for having me.

-TP: Before we begin, let’s dispel the rumor of your impending demise.
+TP: Before we begin, let’s put an end to the rumor of your impending demise.

 VS: Rumors of my untimely death began in 2008 when I lost weight due to complications of Celiac disease, which stems from sensitivity to Gluten.
 During an event in my honor, at La Fonda Boricua in East Harlem, Marc Quiñones (of Ocho y Mas) hugged me and said, “I am so sorry,” and I thought to myself, “Huh?”
 Later, I learned through (flutist) Dave Valentin there was a rumor circulating that I had cancer.
 The story made it to Miami!